 CNHI News Service

-Details for this story were reported by The Eagle Tribune in North Andover, Mass.
+Details for this story were provided by law enforcement officials.